6 students killed in Oklahoma crash were in car that seats 4

 “The unbelted people put everyone at risk,” Van Tessel said.
 “In a crash, the unbuckled people fly around all over the place,” injuring others inside the vehicle.

-Oklahoma is the only state where passengers who more than 7 years old and in the back seat of a car do not have to wear a seat belt, said Leslie Gamble, the manger of public and government relations for AAA-Oklahoma.
+Oklahoma is the only state where passengers who are older than 7 years old and in the back seat of a car do not have to wear a seat belt, said Leslie Gamble, the manger of public and government relations for AAA-Oklahoma.

 “A 41-member coalition of traffic safety advocates has pushed for a bill to be passed by our state legislators for the past three years without success,” Gamble said